-As the diagnosis confirmed the presence of Disseminated Herpes Zoster, the patient put on to antiviral and supportive therapy.
+As the diagnosis confirmed the presence of Disseminated Infection of Herpes Zoster, the patient put on to antiviral and supportive therapy.
 Acyclovir is given to the patient for one week, which helped the patient reinstate the lost health.

 However, in this period, people did not completely recover from the Herpes Zoster; hence he was advised to continue the same treatment for another seven days.
 The end of the second-week patient’s condition substantially improved.